F0lak/dm_open_ref/ref/DM/preprocessor/pragma/math.md

 515`](/DM/preprocessor/pragma/compatibility) will also force the fast math version.

-Note+ For consistency, built-in compiler math for constant values uses the same calculations that would be used for non-constant values runtime, so `cos(90)` compiles as 6.12323e-17 with fast math and as 0 for accurate math.
+Note: For consistency, built-in compiler math for constant values uses the same calculations that would be used for non-constant values runtime, so `cos(90)` compiles as 6.12323e-17 with fast math and as 0 for accurate math.